Frequently Asked Questions

 12. What was the date of your last fire fatality?

-13. How many civilian fire fatalities did your community have for the last eight years?
+13. How many civilian fire fatalities did your community have?

 2015-0 Fire Fatalities